thankyoufortherecongnitionchair/soundboard/README.md

 # soundboard
-this is a soundboard open at your own risk fr
+this is a soundboard open at your own risk fr a fun thing i made long ago